hariharmayuresh/Restaurant-AI-Inventory/README.md

 ## 📌 Project Summary

 An AI-powered web application designed to reduce food waste and optimize inventory management for restaurants.
-This system intelligently forecasts demand, recommends menu items based on stock, detects anomalies, and performs real-time feedback analysis.
+This system intelligently forecasts demand, recommends menu items based on stock, alert mechanism, and performs real-time feedback analysis.
 It brings together **machine learning**, **natural language processing**, and an **interactive web interface** to drive efficient, sustainable operations in the food service industry.

 ---